DjanQuiltDB/djanquiltdb/docs/modules/move_data.rst

 1. Create a data set based on the root-object given.

-2. Put ths source shard, or relevant mapping object (if any) into MAINTENANCE mode.
+2. Puts the source shard, or relevant mapping object (if any) into MAINTENANCE mode.

 3. Copy the data from the source shard to the target shard.

-4. Check if the data is copies completely and is the same as found on the source shard.
+4. Check if the data is copied completely and it is the same as one on the source shard.

 5. Delete the data from the source shard.

-6. Return both shard's state back to their original (probably ACTIVE).
+6. Return both shards back to their original state (probably ACTIVE).

 get_target_shard